Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 Several of Larry Niven's Known Space series involves organ banks, where criminals are taken apart and put in storage to be used as transplants.
 As a result, since everyone wants to live forever, more and more trivial things end up being voted the death penalty, like speeding.
 For people who want things like a young heart, instead of a good-enough-but-older one, or a new liver after destroying yours through drinking, people go to organleggers, criminals that kidnap people and hack them up to order.

 And if that wasn't bad enough, in comes Body Horror: in one story, two kids with rich parents are kidnapped for ransom.
 One of them is returned insane, as they hooked her brain into a induction device and stimulated her pleasure center long enough to make her all-but catatonic; the other one is just acting a little oddly forgetful, missing some skills.
-It turns out that the diseased and dying organlegger had hulled out the boy and replaced his brain and spinal cord with his own.
+It turns out that the diseased and dying organlegger had hulled out the boy like a melon and replaced his brain and spinal cord with his own.

 In "The Patchwork Girl", a woman described as attractive is wrongly arrested and put in jail, and since the case looks open and shut, and new parts are always needed, they take her apart.
 Oops, it turns out she's innocent, so they put her back together with other parts.
 She's described as looking "blurred" later, instead of as attractive as she once was.